Judaism and Christianity

 major sexual transgressions:

-Canaan, the near-elimination of the Tribe of Benjamin, and the mass
+Canaan, the near-elimination of the Tribe of Benjamin, and the future mass

 - Hebrew Scriptures (Old Testament), Genesis 6:6.
 American Standard Version.